leontoeides/indicium/README.md

 }
 ```

-The idea is to return a string for every field that we would like to be indexed.
+The idea is to return a string for every field that we would like to be indexed
-Once this trait is implemented, the struct can be indexed by `indicium`.
+in a `Vec`.
+Once this trait is implemented, the struct can be indexed by
+`indicium`.

-To index an existing collection, we should iterate over the collection.
+To index an existing collection, we will iterate over the collection.
 For each
 record, insert it into the index.
 It might look like something like this:

 ```rust